Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 How many days to stay in Cape Town

-We spent four full days in Cape Town and I think that was ideal for seeing the city's main attractions.
+We spent four full days in Cape Town and I think that was ideal to see the city’s main highlights.
 Of course, I would have loved to stay an extra day or two, but within our limited time in South Africa — we spent twenty days traveling around the country — that was what we could manage.

-If you only have three days, that's great!
+If you only have three days, that’s great!
 You can enjoy everything the city has to offer.
-Just condense the schedule I've laid out below, and if needed, skip an activity that doesn’t interest you as much — for example, the Two Oceans Aquarium is worth it if you’re traveling with children, otherwise you can leave it out.
+Just tighten up the schedule I’ve laid out below, and if needed, skip an activity that doesn’t interest you as much — for example, the Two Oceans Aquarium is great if you’re traveling with kids, but perfectly skippable otherwise.

-With two days you can also see a lot of the city, but some of the main attractions will probably have to be left out, and you'll be left wanting more.
-But if your schedule only allows for two days, go ahead and don’t miss Cape Town!
+With two days you can also see a lot of the city, but some of the main attractions will probably have to be left out, and you’ll be left wanting more.
+But if your schedule only allows for two days, go for it, Cape Town is not to be missed!

 In reality, we stayed there for five days, but I didn’t include the first day in this itinerary.
 We arrived in the city one afternoon after waking up early to leave Kruger Park, driving over two hours to the airport, returning the rental car, flying to Cape Town, picking up another rental car, and finally arriving at our accommodation.
 Phew, just talking about it makes me tired lol.

-Whenever we have a travel day like this, I never plan any specific activities — I leave the rest of the day free to wander around the neighborhood where we’re staying, stop by a market (since we were in an apartment, we took advantage of it to prepare some meals there), find a playground for the kids, and simply enjoy being on vacation.
+Whenever we have a travel day like this, I never plan any specific activities, I leave the rest of the day free to wander around the neighborhood where we’re staying, stop by a market (since we were in an apartment, we made the most of it and cooked some meals there), track down a playground for the kids, and simply enjoy being on vacation.

 So here we go — four full days of exploring Cape Town are about to begin!